Program Introduction

 Internship Requirements

 Students choose their internships with input and assistance from faculty advisor.
-In most cases, internships are unpaid.
-Students receive 3 credit hours for their internships, which are part of the regular coursework.
+Internships can be paid and unpaid.
+Students receive 3 credit hours for their internships, which are part of the regular course requirements.

 Places Where Students Have Interned During the Past 3 Years